najnesnaj/mynewt-id107/README.md

 my setup is el-cheapo :
 no J-link, but st-link
 no Segger RTT, but a serial port (console)
+(so you have to solder tx, rx of the watch and connect it to serial port)

 for info :
 https://mynewt.apache.org